muschellij2/Two_Modeling_Cultures/index.Rmd

 ## Emanuel Parzen

 * There are way more than 2 cultures
-* For example, there is this big quantile regression culture you missed (and I'm a leader in)
+* For example, there is this big quantile regression culture you missed (and he's a leader in)

-* I think
+* In some ways I feel like this implies people aren't branching out as much.

 ---